 “Never allow someone to be your priority while allowing yourself to be their option.” ~ Mark Twain

 Speaking from my personal experience, there are a few things that I’ve learned along the way that helped with my recovery process.
 Yes, recovery!
 It means to return to a normal state of health, mind or strength.
 These are things I learned about myself that helped me return to my equilibrium to the best of my abilities.
-As I said some scars will last for a while, but they will always heal.
-It is difficult to forgive the person who has done us wrong, but we must understand that forgiveness is not for them, but for us.
+Continue reading if you are ready to start healing.

 Crying your eyes out, no seriously!